You CAN draw and paint

 I’m both an artist and an art educator so I get the best of both worlds!

-I was so lucky that as a teenager I got a place at art school and was taught by the most inspirational artist and teacher one could ever wish for: 46 years later, I’m still drawing and painting, and still loving it.
+Thanks to that inspirational artist and teacher, I’m still drawing and painting, and still loving it 48 years later.
 I’m also still using his teaching methods to help my students to realise that they, too, really CAN draw and paint.

 Discovering why those methods worked became my first degree dissertation topic and then a life-long interest.